Free School Meals

 Registering for free school meals whilst your child is of infant age could still have significant financial benefits for you, depending on the school you attend.
-These benefits are funded by the Pupil Premium and may include:

 In addition to many of the above benefits, junior age children would also continue to receive a free school meal.
 Currently the universal free school meal only applies to infant age children.